noinarisak/til/docs/README.md

 # TIL...

-"***Today I Learned***": a collection of notes, tips and tricks, concepts/models and philosophy, and stuff I learn from day to day working as Developer and DevOps Engineer.
+"***Today I Learned***": a collection of notes, tips and tricks, concepts/models and philosophy, and stuff I learn from day to day while working as a Developer and DevOps Engineer.

 [[toc]]